lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

       incurable    0.00  0.000 0.031     0.969

-From the results above, there are some trade-offs between result 0 (curable) accuracy increase to 1 (tumour) accuracy decrease and result 2 (node) accuracy increase to 3 (incurable) accuracy decrease compared to LDA's results.
+From the results above, the predicted accuracy for all classes are around 97%, which is an increase in accuracy from LDA's results.

 ```R